House of King Petar I Karađorđević: History

 The house of King Petar I Karađorđević was built in 1896 on Topčidersko Brdo.
-The house was built as the vacation home by the merchant Đorđe Pavlović.
+The house was built as a vacation home by the merchant Đorđe Pavlović.
 Although built for the temporary residence, the reputation and the wealth of its owner were the reason why the house was much bigger and more representative than the vacation houses in the nearby area.
 The Pavlović family used the house as the vacation house for two decades.
 In 1919 the family rented the house to the Court, since they were looking to the appropriate house in which the King Petar I Karađorđević was supposed to live, since he just returned from the four-year exile after the withdrawal of his army from Serbia in 1915.
 At the time of moving into the mansion on Topčidersko Brdo, Petar I Karađorđević formally was not the king of Serbia, that is, of the Kingdom of Serbs, Croats and Slovenes, since he signed his abdication on 11 March 1919.
 King Petar lived a very modest and quiet life in the rented mansion that he paid for from his own funds.
 His bedroom on the upper floor contained a bed, a desk, a wardrobe, a washbasin, a lamp, the adjacent dining room had a dining table, chairs and a cupboard, and in the library there was a book cabinet.
 In the salons there were only the most necessary pieces of furniture.
 There was little decoration on the walls.
 The portraits and the paintings of the Royal family could be seen only on the walls of the salon where King Petar hosted occasional visitors and guests.
 In the dining room there was an icon of St. Аndrew the First-Called, a patron saint of the House of Karađorđević.
 King Petar died on 16 August 1921.
 The Government issued the public statement for the citizens of the Kingdom of SCS the same evening: „Our whole nation, irrespective of difference in name and religion, will remain profoundly grateful to the Great King whose reign of a rigorously constitutional and parliamentary monarch has provided for popular liberties, thereby creating the opportunity for the full development of the people’s strength to achieve the great national goals and tasks“.
 At the cabinet meeting held after the death of King Petar the decision was made to purchase the house in which King Peter “ailed and died” for the National Museum with the provision that "all rooms remain as they are".
 It took three years after King Peter's death for the Ministry of Education to set up a committee for establishing the Museum of King Peter the First.
 The house was purchased from the owner, a new fence with a stately gate resembling those of the Old and the New Palace was built and the garden was landscaped.
 However, the Committee faced the problem of not having enough exhibits to illustrate the reign and private life of King Peter, and the museum was never officially opened.
 After the Second World War, the house served as a school for a while, and then, since there was no adequate purpose, the tenants were moved in.
 It was renovated in 1997 according to a project of the Institute for the Protection of Cultural Monuments.
 In 2005 the right of use of the house was transferred to the Municipality of Savski Venac, which has converted it into a cultural centre under the name "The House of King Peter the First".
 Even though the house never became the museum it was planned to become in 1921, the name of the cultural centre preserves the memory of the King the Liberator who "strengthened democracy, the parliamentary system and liberties in Serbia".